beneitez/beneitez.github.io/content/_index.md

 - The Navier-Stokes equations and their variations (nonlinear dynamics, transition, and turbulence)

-- Machine Learning and optimisation (deep reinforcement learning, model reduction, and topology optimisation)
+- Machine learning and optimisation (deep reinforcement learning, model reduction, and topology optimisation)

 - "Squishy" systems, such as viscoelastic flows (elastic and elasto-inertial turbulence)